intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

 - Ubuntu 20.04.
 This solution should work on other Linux distributions as well, but for simplicity we provide the steps for Ubuntu 20.04 only.

 - Docker Engine.
-Docker Engine is an open source containerization technology for building and containerizing your applications.
+Docker Engine is an open-source containerization technology for building and containerizing your applications.
 In this tutorial, applications, like Gramine, TensorFlow Serving, secret provisioning, will be built in Docker images.
 Then Kubernetes will manage these Docker images.